Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 For the typical two-day trek which I’ll be guiding you along, I took a bus from Lijiang to the trailhead at the Upper Section and had my driver drop my luggage at the Middle Section (where I would end my trek).

-The trail traditionally starts at a village called Qiaotou, but as I will describe in the article, the bus I took from Lijiang skipped Qiaotou and dropped me at a new starting point a little further into the gorge.
+The trail traditionally started at a village called Qiaotou, but as I will describe in the article, the bus I took from Lijiang skipped Qiaotou and dropped me at a new starting point a little further into the gorge.

 Horse shot from behind as it walks down the trail in Tiger Leaping Gorge, with a village, bridge, and river far below